v1k0d3n/gantry/README.md

    -v /opt:/opt \
    kubeadm-contained gantry -h
 ```
-There are also containers available from DockerHub and Quay under: [v1k0d3n/gantry](https://quay.io/repository/v1k0d3n/gantry?tab=tags)
+There are also containers available from DockerHub and [Quay](https://quay.io/repository/v1k0d3n/gantry?tab=tags).

-3. You can bring up a cluster with the following syntax (still a WIP):
+3. You can bring up a cluster with the following syntax (which is still, very much a WIP):
 ```shell
 gantry -d centos -i --config /opt/kubeadm/etc/kubeadm/config.yaml
 ```
-And you can destroy a running cluster by using: `gantry -r`

 **NOTE:** If you want to deploy with a custom `kubeadm` `MasterConfiguration` file, move your config to `/opt/kubeadm/etc/kubeadm/`.

+4. As per the `--help` menu, you can destroy a running cluster by using: `gantry -r`

-4. You will still need to configure `kubectl` and apply an SDN manifest (configure your cluster accordingly):
+5. You will still need to configure `kubectl` and apply an SDN manifest (configure your cluster accordingly):
 ```shell
 # Configure kubectl:
 mkdir -p $HOME/.kube